 Image credit: Sam Chown-Ahern

-A girl wearing sunglasses to block all the bright lights in a hospital
+a girl wearing sunglasses to block all the lights in a hospital

 Our non-compliance is not intended to be rebellious.
 We simply do not comply with things that harm us.
 But since a great number of things that harm us are not harmful to most neurotypicals, we are viewed as untamed and in need of straightening up.